Booker, Paul lead Suns to 117-113 OT win over Jazz

 The Suns pushed ahead 100-96 in the fourth quarter on a 3-pointer by Jae Crowder with two minutes left.
 Donovan Mitchell made a contested 3-pointer with 10.4 seconds left for Utah to tie it at 102.

 Booker’s 3 at the buzzer was off the mark.
+If the Suns were deflated, they didn’t show it.

+“That’s just part of the game,” Suns forward Cameron Johnson said.
+“We’ve seen crazier things.
+We had to get ready in overtime and get back after them.”

+Said Paul: “I think we did a good job of weathering the storm.”

 Mitchell led Utah with 41 points.
 Bojan Bogdanovic added 20 points, and Rudy Gobert had 16 points and 18 rebounds.